US: Swift, severe response if Russia sends troops to Ukraine

 “If any Russian military forces move across the Ukrainian border and commit new acts of aggression against Ukraine, that will be met with a swift, severe, united response from the United States and our allies and partners,” Blinken told a news conference with his German counterpart.

-Later, Blinken accused Russia of threatening the foundations of world order with its buildup of an estimated 100,000 troops near Ukraine’s border.
+Later, Blinken accused Russia of threatening the foundations of world order with its buildup of an estimated 100,000 troops near Ukraine.
 He said Russia must face a concerted and severe global response if it invades.

 “These are difficult issues we are facing, and resolving them won’t happen quickly,” Blinken said.
 “I certainly don’t expect we’ll solve them in Geneva tomorrow.”